 Use of microplate readers in virology

 Microplate readers are an indispensable tool in virology research.
 Functional methods rely heavily on microplate-based assays and are employed in both, basic life science research labs as well as in drug screening facilities.
-In fact, once the functioning mechanism of a virus is characterised and potential druggable target proteins are identified, functional assays need to be scaled up to screen for antiviral molecules that inhibit those very mechanisms.
-Pharmaceutical regulatory agencies suggest the use of in vitro assays to determine cytopathic effects, resistance to novel antivirals and mechanisms of action of a virus before moving to clinical studies 1.
+In fact, once the functioning mechanism of a virus is characterised and potentially druggable target proteins are identified, functional assays need to be scaled up to screen for antiviral molecules that inhibit those very mechanisms.
+Pharmaceutical regulatory agencies suggest the use of in vitro assays to determine cytopathic effects, resistance to novel antivirals, and mechanisms of action of a virus before moving to clinical studies 1.
 Microplate readers deliver robust and reproducible results and can easily be integrated into automated systems, which makes them ideal platforms for the setup of high-throughput facilities.
-During the Corona pandemic, in particular methods based on serological testing or the amplification of nucleic acids have gained prominence.
+During the Corona pandemic, in particular, methods based on serological testing or the amplification of nucleic acids have gained prominence.
 Apart from this, however, there are also many alternative methods, some of which have been in use for many years.
 The most relevant microplate-based assays utilised to detect viruses are described below.

 How to detect a virus in virology research?

 Modern medicine combats viral infections by vaccination and drug treatment.
 While vaccinations confer artificially acquired immunity to a specific virus, antiviral drug treatments typically target and reduce virus entry into cells and viral replication.
 Thus, the effectiveness of vaccines and drugs can be assessed by determining remaining or increasing virus numbers.
 Besides the direct detection of viruses, many virus assays employ host cells to study viral biology.
 Among these, functional assays are thought to provide information on how a particular virus infects a cell.
-They aim at understanding the host-virus interactions, clarifying the molecular mechanisms behind infection.
+They aim at understanding the host-virus interactions, clarifying the molecular mechanisms behind the infection.

 Neuraminidase is a key viral glycoprotein involved in the virion release from infected cells.
 It is found on the surface of influenza viruses and cleaves sialic acid groups from glycoproteins on the host cell surface.
-Its role is crucial for the viral spread in the respiratory tract.
+Its role is crucial for viral spread in the respiratory tract.

 Neuraminidase activity and inhibition can be efficiently measured on plate readers using a synthetic quenched substrate.
 After processing by the enzyme, the substrate releases a fluorophore.
-Fluorescence intensity is detected on a fluorescence microplate reader and correlates with the neuraminidase activity 2.
+Fluorescence intensity is detected on a fluorescence microplate reader and correlates with neuraminidase activity 2.
 Alternatively, a chemiluminescence substrate may be used, purportedly providing higher sensitivity than fluorescence 3.
 New therapies e. g. based on zanamivir and oseltamivir target neuraminidase 4,5.

 Neutralization and infectivity assays